 Genital herpes is a sexually transmitted disease (STD) caused by the herpes simplex virus Type I (HSV-1) and Type II (HSV-2).
 The Type I virus is the same one that causes cold sores on the mouth, face and lips, although it can also cause sores on the genitals.
 The Type II virus, however, most often causes sores on the genitals.

-Herpes can spread to the genitals from a cold sore if hand washing and other hygiene precautions are not taken.
-Or it can be spread though oral or genital sexual contact.
-And be warned: The virus does not have to be in an active state -- that is, blisters do not have to be present -- for a partner to become infected [source: NLM].
+Oral herpes caused by HSV-1 can spread from the mouth to the genitals through oral sex.
+This is why some cases of genital herpes are caused by HSV-1.
+And be warned: The virus does not have to be in an active state — that is, blisters do not have to be present — for a partner to become infected [source: CDC].

 The first episode usually starts within a couple weeks of exposure, and the initial onset can be pretty bad, including an initial round and then a second round of painful sores, flulike symptoms, fever and swollen glands.
 Sometimes the symptoms are mild, however, and appear as little more than insect bites or a rash.